1898Angelo/ankipythia/README.md

 pip install -r requirements.txt
 ```
 ### ...
 DELETE DATABASE
-Your decks and their respective cards are stored within the current user's data directory:
+Your decks and their respective cards are stored within a database in the current user's data directory:
 - On windows
 ```
 C:\Users\YourUserName\AppData\Local\Ankipythia